 Co-organized by the Seoul International Forum and Canada’s Centre for International Governance Innovation (CIGI), the Canada-Korea Forum meets annually to discuss key issues affecting the state of relations between Canada and Korea as well as to provide insights and forward-looking advice to governments, businesses and other stakeholders involved in the relationship.
 The Forum consists of a high-level group of Koreans and Canadians drawn from business, academic institutions and think tanks, as well as current and former government officials.

-Mr. Strahl was elected to the House of Commons in 1993 and was re-elected in 6 consecutive elections before retiring from Parliament on the eve of the 2011 federal campaign.
-He filled a number of Parliamentary roles while in Opposition from 1993 to 2006, including House Leader and Deputy Speaker.
-As a member of the Privy Council, he served in several senior roles including Minister of Agriculture, Minister of Indian Affairs and Northern Development, and Minister of Transport and Infrastructure.
+Chuck Strahl was elected to the House of Commons in 1993 and was re-elected in 6 consecutive elections before retiring from Parliament on the eve of the 2011 federal campaign.

 Stephen J. Toope is Director of the Munk School of Global Affairs at the University of Toronto, President of the Federation for the Humanities and Social Sciences, and an Officer of the Order of Canada.